 Gas station in Iceland

-Compared to last year or even a few years back, prices of accommodation in Iceland have gone down.
-In 2018, for a room in a hotel you’d expect to pay around $120 and up, now, prices start at $100.
+Compared to last year, the price for a hotel night in Iceland has gone down.
+In 2018, for a room in a hotel you’d expect to pay around $120 and up - now, prices start at $100.
 Also, it’s worth noting that if you choose a place outside of Reykjavik, you can cut your expenses by 30-50%.

 Hotels - Hotels in Reykjavik’s city center can cost you anywhere from around 14,000-78,400 ISK ($100-$600)

-Hostels - Prices of dormitory-style hostel accommodation have also dropped.
-A twin room in a nicer hostel in the center of Reykjavik can cost you up to 20,500 ISK (around $160) whereas a dorm-style room with four or more other travelers will usually cost you between 5600-9700 ISK ($44 - $77)
+Hostels - Iceland prices for hostels have also dropped.
+A twin room in a nicer hostel in the center of Reykjavik can cost you up to 20,500 ISK (around $160).
+A dorm-style room with four or more other travelers will usually cost you between 5600-9700 ISK ($44 - $77)

 Guesthouses - Some guesthouses offer similar facilities to those at a hotel and some might also have guest kitchens, where you can save money and cook your own food for the duration of your trip.
 For two people staying at a guesthouse, the price can vary between 6500-13,500 ISK (around $50-100).
 In contrast, rooms hit around the 14,300 ISK ($117) mark!